-- The unit must be under construction or already exist at the time the family enters into the contract of sale. - The unit must be a one-unit property or a single dwelling unit in a cooperative or condominium. - The unit must have been inspected by the PHA and by an independent inspector designated by the family. - The unit must meet Housing Quality Standards (see Chapter 8). - For a unit where the family will not own fee title to the real property (such as a manufactured home), the home must have a permanent foundation and the family must have the right to occupy the site for at least 40 years.
+- The unit must be a one-unit property or a single dwelling unit in a cooperative or condominium. - The unit must have been inspected by the PHA and by an independent inspector designated by the family. - The unit must meet Housing Quality Standards (see Chapter 8). - For a unit where the family will not own fee title to the real property (such as a manufactured home), the home must have a permanent foundation and the family must have the right to occupy the site for at least 40 years.